 The Health Professions Advising staff provides information and advice to students and alumnae about preparing for and pursuing professional and graduate level studies in the health professions.
 We work with you throughout your Bryn Mawr career and beyond as you pursue academic, community service, and professional opportunities.
 We sponsor many seminars, workshops, informal student clubs, and meetings with admissions office representatives to help you learn about the health professions.
 The process of determining your next steps in life can be a daunting one; allow our office to work with you in creating a plan and process that works the best for you.

 There is no formal prehealth major or academic track at Bryn Mawr.
 With careful academic planning, you can major in any field of study and still complete the prehealth requirements.
-Many prehealth students do choose to major in science; however, in recent years there have been prehealth students who majored in anthropology, East Asian studies, English, French, history, philosophy, political science, and psychology.
+Many prehealth students do choose to major in science; however, in recent years there have been prehealth students who majored in anthropology, economics, English, French, history, philosophy, psychology, and religion.
 The fundamentals of a Bryn Mawr College education - learning through conversation and collaboration, primary reading, original research and experimentation – all provide an excellent foundation for a career in health professions.
 See the Information for 1st and 2nd Year Students for more information about the premedical, predental, and preveterinary course requirements.

 We encourage you to read through our web site, especially the section for 1st and 2nd Year students , to become more familiar with preparing yourself for a career in the health professions.